 The spookiest day of the year has become a popular holiday in Spain just recently.
-The scary side of Halloween has been embraced by Madrid public, especially, the younger generation.
+The scary side of Halloween is embraced by Madrid's public, especially the younger generation.
 Therefore, monstrous and horrific costumes are the most popular ones.
-If you are interested in haunted attractions, zombie parades and wild parties, Madrid is the right place for you.
+If you are interested in haunted attractions, zombie parades, and wild parties, Madrid is the right place for you.

-Madrid’s amusement parks take Halloween very serious preparing special horrific programs from early October into November.
-Parque Warner, located 23 km (14 mi) southeast of Madrid in the municipality of San Martín de la Vega, fully transforms into terror park.
-It features three horror attractions based on horror series “The Conjuring” about paranormal specialists Ed and Lorraine Warren, and their doll, Annabelle.
-Other attraction is based on Friday the 13th and Nightmare on Elm Street.
+Madrid’s amusement parks take Halloween very seriously, preparing special horrific programs from early October into early November.
+Parque Warner, located 14 miles (23 km) southeast of Madrid in the municipality of San Martín de la Vega, fully transforms into a terror park.
+It features three horror attractions based on the horror series “The Conjuring” about paranormal specialists Ed and Lorraine Warren, and their doll, Annabelle.
+Another attraction is based on Friday the 13th and Nightmare on Elm Street.
 Meet Pennywise the Clown from “IT” and other scares.

 Nightlife Madrid hosts epic Halloween parties in the city centre too.
-Those willing to celebrate Halloween in a special location can join a party in 5***** Hotel Casa Suecia, which takes over three floors—Rooftop, Bar & Restaurant and Secret Club).
-Halloween party at Moondance club is the place to celebrate with international crowds.
-The club is transformed into a haunted house, and organizers promise the night to be fun.
+Those willing to celebrate Halloween in a special location can join a party at 5***** Hotel Casa Suecia, which takes over three floors—Rooftop, Bar & Restaurant, and Secret Club).
+Halloween party at the Moondance club is the place to celebrate with international crowds.
+The club is transformed into a haunted house and organizers promise the night to be fun.

-Hallowants is a huge Ibiza-style festival that is usually held on October 31st at La Cubierta de Leganés.
-Hallowants marks the official closing of the summer festival season in Madrid.
+HalloWANTS is a huge Ibiza-style festival that is usually held on October 31st at La Cubierta de Leganés.
+HalloWANTS marks the official closing of the summer festival season in Madrid.
 The festival originated from ANTS parties at Ushuaïa Ibiza Beach Hotel that has become a global brand.
-Festival ground is located in Leganés, a small town near Madrid.
+The festival ground is located in Leganés, a small town near Madrid.

-Zombie Walk in Madrid is a new popular attraction that started in just 2016.
-Organised by Tufts Skidmore Spain, the walk attracts hundreds of enthusiasts in their best zombie costumes and makeup.
-Zombie Walk takes place on October 31, beginning at 9.30 p.m. in Plaza Cervantes and marches towards Plaza de Los Santos Niños in Alcalá de Henares.
+Zombie Walk in Madrid is a new popular attraction that started in 2016.
+Organized by Tufts Skidmore Spain, the walk attracts hundreds of enthusiasts in their best zombie costumes and makeup.
+Zombie Walk takes place on October 31, beginning at 9.30 pm in Plaza Cervantes and marches towards Plaza de Los Santos Niños in Alcalá de Henares.

 All Saints Day, La Almudena Cemetery (November 1)